aexoden/rosa/README.md

 #### Choices

 These three lines are used to define branching in the route.
 (For instance, to enter a side room and take extra steps.
-They cannot currently be nested.
+There is experimental support for nesting these, but this feature has not been thoroughly tested.

 ##### CHOICE